zanattabruno/NASP/README.md

 ![NASP Architecture](./imgs/NASP-architecture.png)

-NASP manages three physical and distributed different domains, RAN, Transport, and Core, described by 3GPP and ETSI reference architectures as shown in Figure 4.
-The NASP architec- ture has four major components: (i) Onboard; (ii) Orchestration; (iii) Quality Assurance Closed Loops; (iv) Interfaces (RN1, TN1, CN1) to integrate with the controller as shown at the top of Figure 4.
+NASP manages three physical and distributed domains, RAN, Transport, and Core, described by 3GPP and ETSI reference architectures as shown in Figure 4.
+The NASP architecture has four major components: (i) Onboard; (ii) Orchestration; (iii) Quality Assurance Closed Loops; (iv) Interfaces (RN1, TN1, CN1) to integrate with the controller as shown at the top of Figure 4.
 The NASP architecture describes the integration and components required on an NSaaS platform to onboard, deploy, and control the entire lifecycle of a network slice through all domains from a mobile network.
-Furthermore, the NASP architecture proposes a communi- cation flow and interfaces to instantiate all infrastructure necessary to establish an E2E slice, as seen in the lower part of Figure 4.
+Furthermore, the NASP architecture proposes a communication flow and interfaces to instantiate all infrastructure necessary to establish an E2E slice, as seen in the lower part of Figure 4.
 The architecture also proposed the responsibilities for each domain and decision level in each closed loop to pursue SLAs set at the onboard process.
 In this way, the architecture is based on the responsibilities for each domain and at the decision level defined in the integration process.
 Each macro functionality of the NASP architecture as a service is described in the following.